When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Foundations of SLAM in Networked Autonomous Systems

 \textit{4.
 Inference Layer:} Once a spatial model is formed, the inference layer interprets this knowledge to plan and execute purposeful actions.
-It connects perception to motion through decision-making, prediction, and high-level control processes that guide the system toward its objectives while adapting to environmental variation.
-Planning algorithms and predictive control frameworks within this layer generate trajectories, evaluate outcomes, and continuously adjust execution to maintain safety, efficiency, and stability.
+It connects perception to motion through decision-making, prediction, and high-level control processes that guide the system toward its objectives while adapting to environmental variations. {Its key capabilities can include trajectory planning, risk-aware decision-making, and high-level control, typically achieved through optimization-based motion planning algorithms, sampling-based motion planning algorithms such as the rapidly exploring random tree (RRT), and deep reinforcement learning-based policies.} Planning algorithms and predictive control frameworks within this layer generate trajectories, evaluate outcomes, and continuously adjust execution to maintain safety, efficiency, and stability.
 By translating spatial understanding into behavior, the Inference Layer closes the perception–action loop and prepares the system for coordinated operation within larger-scale connected contexts \cite{Zhang2020}.